Guyana (Demerara)

 Demerara Distillers Limited

-What makes Guyana 's rums special today is that part of the country's rum heritage has been preserved in the last remaining distillery: the Diamond Distillery, owned by Demerara Distillers Limited.
-You will hear most often of " Demerara rums", named after the river that borders this distillery.
-Some of the stills from the surrounding plantations and distilleries, which have now disappeared, have been preserved here, so that they can continue to produce rums with very distinct and inimitable styles.
+What makes Guyana 's rums so special today is that part of the country's rum-making heritage has been preserved at the last remaining distillery: Diamond Distillery, owned by Demerara Distillers Limited.
+You'll hear it referred to most often as " Demerara rums", named after the river bordering this distillery.
+Some of the stills from the surrounding plantations and distilleries, now no longer in existence, have been preserved here, enabling us to continue producing rums with distinct and inimitable styles.

 Mythical stills

-Thanks to these pieces of history that have been kept in operation, in some cases since the 17th century, styles of rum are produced whose names thrill enthusiasts.
-Here are the main styles produced, as well as their stills, each name corresponding to the plantation of origin:
+Thanks to these pieces of history that have been kept in operation, in some cases since the 17th century, we produce styles of rum whose names thrill connoisseurs.
+Here are the main styles produced, along with their stills, each name corresponding to the plantation of origin:

 Port Mourant : Double pot still with wooden vat